COME VISIT US daily from 10 am - 6 pm

 the summer months of June and July and grey seals between October and December.
 Once the pups have been through the rehabilitation process our aim is to release all our rescued seal pups back into the wild when they are healthy.

-For this reason we cannot guarantee that there will always be seal pups at the sanctuary.
+For this reason we cannot guarantee that there will always be seal pups at the sanctuary, although it is very rare that we have none at all!

-If you are interested in seeing the seal pups in rehabilitation we recommend calling ahead of time to confirm that we have patients in our care.
+If you are interested in seeing the seal pups in rehabilitation you can visit our Facebook page to check how many patients we currently have in our care.